hms-dbmi/dseqr.docs/content/docs/single-cell/compare-samples/index.md

 {{< img-simple src="multi-plot-cells.png" alt="Compare Groups Plot" class="border-1" >}}

-{{< alert icon="💡" text="Within each cluster, the group with more cells is downsampled so that visual differences are driven by cell abundance." >}}
+{{< alert icon="💡" text="Within each cluster, the group with more cells is downsampled so that visual differences are not driven by cell abundance." >}}

 You are also shown the distribution of logcounts across each sample for the selected cluster: